Greenhouse Gas Emissions

 - Installing solar hot water systems at several fire stations

-- Purchasing fuel-efficienty, electric, and hybrid vehicles, including transit buses
+- Purchasing fuel-efficient, electric, and hybrid vehicles, including transit buses